 The weekend couples therapy retreat

-She simply wasn’t going to do that.
+She wasn’t going to do that.
 She had had enough of the coldness and isolation.
 She had tried too long and was rejected far too often.
 She was done.
 She had made her mind up: She was moving on.

 Individual sessions